motomechatronics/amr_pallet_trucks/README.md

 Figure 3.6: result pressing the go to empty bin button.
 </h4>

-- pressing **go to cnc machine** button and next the **elevator down** button, the expected result is shown in figure 3.7.
+- press the **go to cnc machine** button and next the **elevator down** button, the expected result is shown in figure 3.7.

 <p align="center">
 <img src="docs/go to cnc machine and lift down empty bin.gif" width="700" />
 </p>

 <h4 align="center">
-Figure 3.7: result pressing the go to cnc machine and elevator down buttons.
+Figure 3.7: result pressing the go to cnc machine and the elevator down buttons.
 </h4>

-- pressing **disengagement** and **go home** buttons the cycle ends.
+- by pressing the **disengagement** and the **go home** buttons the cycle ends.
 The expected result is shown in figure 3.8.

 <p align="center">
 <img src="docs/disengagement empty bin and go home.gif" width="700" />